Aligned advisors. Clear roles. Stronger execution.

 Frequently Asked Questions

-• No. We operate as a fee-based advisory practice.
-Compensation is independent of transaction outcomes.
+• No. We are a fee-based advisory practice.

 • Risk mapping and mitigation summary

-These allow transaction teams to focus on positioning and negotiation.
+These allow transaction teams to focus on positioning, process management, and negotiation — not remediation.

 Strengthen sellers before buyers test them.